learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

    point, nothing is displayed on the screen.
 This time when nothing is displayed is _very brief_ so our human eyes never really catch it.
 4. The browser _then_ uses the DOM _object_ to create the rendered page.
 While we often learn that browsers "display HTML" that's not _exactly_ accurate.
-They use the HTML to create a "middleman" that they, _in turn_ use to display the structured and styled content
+   Browsers use the HTML to create a "middleman" that they, _in turn_ use to display the structured and styled content

 Recalling our biology metaphor, adding elements, removing elements, changing elements in the DOM changes what you see in the browser screen.
 We'll explore